 Ques.
 What are the most important topics in Alternating Current Class 12 for boards, JEE, and NEET?

 Ans.
-The most important topics from this chapter are power factor, alternating current, and voltage, LCR circuits, Transformers, Impedance, resonance, and Phasor Diagrams.
+The key topics are power factor, alternating current and voltage, LCR circuits, transformers, impedance, resonance, and phasor diagrams.

 Ques.
-Which derivations are most important from the Alternating Current Chapter 7?
+Which derivations are most important from Alternating Current Chapter 7?

 Ans.
-Most important derivations are: (1) Phase difference in pure inductor and capacitor (lag/lead by π/2), (2) Impedance and phase in series LCR circuit, (3) Resonance condition and frequency (ω₀ = 1/√LC), (4) Average power and power factor, and (5) Voltage and current ratios in transformers.
+Focus on: phase difference in a pure inductor and capacitor (lag or lead by π/2), impedance and phase in a series LCR circuit, resonance condition and frequency (ω₀ = 1/√LC), average power and power factor, and transformer voltage and current ratios.

 Ques.
-Is Alternating Current an easy chapter compared to Electromagnetic Induction?
+Is Alternating Current easier than Electromagnetic Induction?

 Ans.
-Most students find it easy once the phasor concepts are clear.
-This chapter builds the foundation of EMI, so it is recommended to complete both chapters together for maximum marks.
+Most students find it easy once phasor concepts are clear.
+It builds the base for EMI, so it helps to study both chapters together.